Qalcyo-Archive/DataStorage/README.md

-# DataStorage
+# Qalcyo Data Storage
-Contains data used in Qalcyo products or services.
+## Repository used to store data for Qalcyo products and services.